Bartleby2718/cs4501/Project5.md

 {'_shards': {'successful': 1, 'failed': 0, 'total': 1, 'skipped': 0}, 'hits': {'hits': [{'_index': 'listing_index', '_type': 'listing', '_score': 0.2745185, '_source': {'title': 'Used MacbookAir 13"', 'description': 'This is a used Macbook Air in great condition', 'id': 42, 'visits': 1}, '_id': '42'}], 'max_score': 0.2745185, 'total': {'relation': 'eq', 'value': 1}}, 'took': 62, 'timed_out': False}
 ```

 In the example above with ES, we are indexing a JSON document with a title, description and listing id field.
 ES will by default index whatever fields in whatever documents we give it.
-The `es.index()` call is specifying that we index the documents using an index called 'listing_index'.
+The `es.index()` call is specifying that we index the documents using an index called `'listing_index'`.
 Since this index doesn't exist, ES will create it.

-Then we call `es.indices.refresh()` on listing_index.
+Then we call `es.indices.refresh()` on `listing_index`.
 Until this is done, ES hasn't actually comitted the changes to the index files and thus queries won't 'see' the new documents.
 This is a speed optimization ES does allowing many new documents to be added and then the index files only updated once.

-Next, there's an example of calling `es.search()` to query the listing_index for documents that match the query 'macbook air'.
+Next, there's an example of calling `es.search()` to query the listing_index for documents that match the query `'macbook air'`.
 We're also specifying that we only want the top 10 results returned.
 The matches, if any, are returned in the response's `['hits']['hits']` array.
-Note that the 'id' of each hit matches the id we passed in when indexing the document.
-We're using the DB assigned primary key id when indexing and so this allows our experience code to quickly look up the corresponding listing from the db by it's primary key at query time.
+Note that the `'id'` of each hit matches the id we passed in when indexing the document.
+We're using the DB assigned primary key id when indexing and so this allows our experience code to quickly look up the corresponding listing from the db by its primary key at query time.

 Finally, we use `es.update()` to add the `visits` field into the document and increment it.
 We then call `es.search()` with a custom ranking function.
 In our example, the `query` and `field_value_factor` both return scores, which are then multiplied by each other to return the overall score.
 As you can see, the score for the listing retreived by the second search is different from the first.
 You can see more function examples [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-function-score-query.html).

-And test out adding messages to a Kafka queue via 'KafkaProducer':
+And test out adding messages to a Kafka queue via `KafkaProducer`:

 ``` PYTHON
 >>> from kafka import KafkaProducer